Christopher Saunders

 Christopher Alan Saunders (born 15 January 1950) is an Australian prelate of the Catholic Church who was the bishop of the Latin Church diocese of Broome from 1996 to 2021, when he resigned amid allegations of sexual misconduct.

 On 21 February 2024, Saunders was charged with rape, as well as other sex offences, after a long running investigation by Australian police.
+In August 2026, he was convicted of sexual offences against two men.
+He was taken into custody and is awaiting sentencing by Perth District Court.

 Life and career

 Christopher Saunders was born on 15 January 1950.
 He studied at St Bede's College in Mentone, Victoria, and then studied philosophy for three years with the Columban Fathers.
 Having developed an interest in Aboriginal affairs, he was accepted by the Diocese of Broome and continued his studies in theology at St Francis Xavier Seminary in Adelaide.
 He worked as a deacon in Broome in 1975 and was ordained a priest of that diocese on 28 August 1976.
 His assignments took him to La Grange Mission (1976–1978), Lombadina Mission (1978–1982) and Kalumburu Mission (1982–1988).
 From 1989 to 1995 he was administrator of Broome, interrupted by two years of study for a licentiate in canon law at Saint Paul's Pontifical University in Ottawa, Canada.

 Saunders was named bishop of Broome, Australia, on 3 November 1995 and consecrated a bishop on 8 February 1996.